 Do your research.
 The more you understand the market and the developments, the more rational and logical your decision will be.

 Do your legwork.
 On finding a property you like, check it out from all angles.
-Visit at different times of day.
+Visit at different times of the day.
 Walk the route to the MRT.
 Ask your friends about the area.
 Know what you are buying.

 Don’t panic in a downturn.
 You may have to hold your breath for longer than you like but the market will bounce back in the next cycle.

 Most of all, enjoy it.
-Buying a property can be a hugely rewarding process and in years to come you will be delighted when you can casually drop into conversation “well, the condo I own in Singapore”.
+Buying a property can be a hugely rewarding process and in years to come you will be delighted when you can casually drop into a conversation “well, the condo I own in Singapore”.